Cheltenham Literature Festival

 The Literature Festival can be as heavyweight or flippant as you want it to be.
 As Britain's oldest literature festival, it commands a lot of clout and so the people of Cheltenham are sometimes to surprised to hear that, say, Hilary Clinton are to visit.
 It's such a mixed bag.

 There's usually a theme.
 2019 is to be announced but the event will celebrate its 70th birthday, so that's a start.

 Events within the Festival tend to last for an hour or so, perhaps just as well, given the notoriously uncomfortable chairs on offer.

-The best speakers tend to be those who are self-propelled (Worthy interviewers can be a bit toe-curling) and there are usually Q&A sessions at the end to ensure spontaneity.
+The best speakers tend to be those who are self-propelled (worthy interviewers can be a bit toe-curling in their introductions and questions).
+There are usually public Q&A sessions at the end to ensure some spontaneity.
 Expect to pay £8-£15 per speaker/event (prices tend to vary according to how often he/she has been on the telly).
 There are, by the way, always some good children’s events at Cheltenham Literature Festival.

 Props to The Times for sponsoring the event.